Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

 Ultracold atomic gases in optical cavities provide a unique platform for exploring non-equilibrium phases, as their interactions, geometry, and dissipation can be precisely controlled.
 Recent advancements in experimental techniques have enabled the realization of self-organized superradiant phases\,\cite{baumann2010,li2021}, arising from the softening of roton-like modes\,\cite{mottl2012}, as well as the observation of dynamical phenomena such as dynamical instabilities\,\cite{dogra2019}, an emergent topological pump\,\cite{dreon2022}, and time crystals\,\cite{Kongkhambut2022,Zhang2017, else2020discrete}.

 Here, we experimentally realize synchronization and provide a microscopic characterization of the underlying mechanism in a many-body cavity-QED system.
 We introduce a heterodyne-based Bragg spectroscopy scheme that resolves coexisting collective excitation modes, the system's quasi-particle excitations, even in regimes where their spectral features overlap.
 This allows us to identify a transition to synchronization when two distinct collective modes become degenerate at finite energy and coalesce at an exceptional point.
 In this regime, dissipation synchronizes fluctuations of the bare modes, shaping the system's non-equilibrium dynamics.
-This synchronization at the quasi-particle level marks a precursor to a dynamical phase transition and enables behaviors such as dynamic instabilities, limit cycles, or \textit{PT} symmetry breaking\,\cite{Fruchart2021Non}.

-Our results are supported by two complementary theoretical approaches: a mean-field framework based on the system’s band structure (detailed in our companion paper \cite{suppmat2}) and Gross-Pitaevskii equation (GPE) simulations.
-Together, they establish a microscopic understanding of synchronization as a collective phenomenon among quasi-particle excitations -- revealing how multiple softening modes can lock to a common finite frequency and act as a precursor to a dynamical phase transition\,\cite{dreon2022}.

-Our setup consists of a quantum gas coupled to an optical cavity and driven by a transverse pump, see Figure\,\ref{fig:concept}(a).
-The system is characterized by long-range, cavity mediated interactions that can induce atomic self-organization\,\cite{mivehvar2021cavity}, see Figure\,\ref{fig:concept}(a).
+Our setup consists of a quantum gas characterized by long-range, cavity-mediated interactions that can induce atomic self-organization\,\cite{mivehvar2021cavity}, see Figure\,\ref{fig:concept}(a).